-Design patents are one of the more misunderstood types of patents on the part of the public.
 Design patents are in the minority of patents that are applied for and issued.
 They are patents that protect the ornamental appearance, in other words, the look, of articles of manufacture.
-On top of being misunderstood they are often misused by both the public and certain types of patent filers.
+On top of being misunderstood, they are often misused by both the public and certain types of patent filers.